mahendrabairagi/ASU_Hackathon/ROBOMAKER_INSTRUCTIONS.md

 ------

+Keep track of the progress of the deployment, when copying and extracting completes, the status will change to **Launching**.

+Your robot will spin in place for 10 seconds.

-**Congratulations, you've just completed your very first deployment.**
+**Congratulations, you've just completed your very first deployment!**